How REDs Recovery Quietly Prepared Me for Motherhood

 Pregnancy changes your body.
 Postpartum changes it again.
 Society comments on it always.

-During this time your body transforms in ways you can’t anticipate, and if you’ve recovered from REDs, you’ve already lived through a version of this.
-You’ve likely already practised detaching your worth from your size, shape, or physical output.
-You’ve learned that your body is more than what it looks like; it’s what it does for you.
+During this time, your body transforms in ways you can’t anticipate, but if you’ve recovered from REDs, you’ve already lived through a version of this.
+You’ve likely practised detaching your worth from your size, shape, or physical performance.

 Playing the long game